 Unfortunately, treatment for late-stage Lyme disease can be time-consuming and expensive.
 On top of that, sick children may feel guilty and stressed due to the financial burden their treatment places on the family.

 Furthermore, during the long course of treatment, children may continue to experience debilitating pain and fatigue.
 They may feel abandoned by friends who are incapable of understanding their condition.
 Hopeless and helpless, some of these patients fall into a deep depression.

 According to Dr. Brian Fallon, a board-certified psychiatrist at Columbia University, for the majority of patients with Lyme disease, pain is the major contributor to long term physical impairment.
 He says fatigue and depression usually are the major contributors to mental impairment.
 Fallon found that 45% of patients with symptoms of chronic Lyme meet the criteria for major depression.

 Dr. Fallon says in some patients, antibiotics will eventually cure the depression.
 However, in others, the brain appears to be altered by the infection.
 Patients whose infection has altered their brain chemistry may need psychotherapy and antidepressants.
 He says that in many cases, treatment for depression also helps with pain.

 One of the best decisions we made early on in my daughter’s illness was to establish a relationship with a psychologist.
 In the beginning, therapy provides a safe place for the child to talk.
-Once you have that relationship established, it will act as a safety net.
-If a crisis occurs, you will have a solid foundation to work with.
+Once you have that relationship established, it acts as a safety net.
+If a crisis occurs, you have a solid foundation to work with.